Setup

 for post-processing.
 Type python3 plot-trajectory --help

-python3 plot-trajectory.py python/output/trajectory-Mass-Left.csv TRAJECTORY
+python3 plot-trajectory.py mass-left-python/output/trajectory-Mass-Left.csv TRAJECTORY

-This allows you to study the effect of different time stepping schemes on energy conservation.
+The solvers allow you to study the effect of different time stepping schemes on energy conservation.
 Newmark beta conserves energy:

 Generalized alpha does not conserve energy: